brauliodiasribeiro/Unraid-Unassigned_Devices-Backup_Unraid/README.md

 	When the backup start, you'll be notified by the email.
 When it finishes, too.

 # INCREMENTAL BACKUP
-	Don't delete anything from the backup Src_Flashectory, just copy new or modified files.
+	Don't delete anything from the backup directory, just copy new or modified files.

 	Plug & Play: 	Just plug the device into USB.